U.S. judge orders Norwegian Cruise Line to pay $110 mln for use of Cuba port | Law-Order

 "Plaintiff is awarded $109,848,747.87 in damages," it says, adding that Norwegian should also pay an additional $3 million in legal fees and costs.
 Norwegian Cruise Line did not immediately respond to a request for comment.

-Havana Docks had also sued cruise lines Carnival , Royal Caribbean and MSC under the Helms-Burton Act, which allows U.S. nationals to sue over use of property seized in Cuba during the Cold War era.
+Cuban President Miguel Diaz-Canel has harshly criticized the Helms-Burton Act, describing it as an extra-territorial violation of international law.
+Havana Docks had also sued cruise lines Carnival , Royal Caribbean and MSC under the Helms-Burton Act, which allows U.S. nationals to sue over use of property seized in Cuba after 1959.

+The ruling could fuel more lawsuits by Cuban exiles pursuing claims, which according to one estimate are worth $2 billion, over asset seizures under late Cuban leader Fidel Castro.
+It may also serve as a reminder to multinational firms of the complications that can come with doing business in Cuba.

+U.S. cruise ships in 2016 began traveling to Cuba for the first time in decades following a detente negotiated by former President Barack Obama that eased some provisions of a U.S. embargo in place since the Cold War.
+But the Trump administration in 2019 ordered a halt to all such cruises amid efforts to pressure Cuba over its support for Venezuelan President Nicolas Maduro, an ideological adversary of Washington.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)